ESO User Portal General Information and FAQ page.

 Below you will find the ESO User Portal general frequently asked questions (FAQ).

-If you have a question or issue not covered by one or more of the FAQ (either on this page or under one of the Related Contents sections on the right) please feel free to please submit a question/comment to the ESO User Support Department.
+If you have a question or issue not covered by one or more of the FAQ in this knowledgebase please feel free to submit a helpdesk ticket via the button on the top right of this page.
+Note that the login link on top right uses the User Portal.

 ESO User Portal Frequently Asked Questions (General)